d606n6k/code-refactor/README.md

 To run this application locally on your machine, please refer to the source code repository located at https://github.com/d606n6k/code-refactor and clone onto your machine.

+## Technologies Used
+This Application was built utilizing HTML and CSS with no dependencies